 Since then, I’ve never lost an opportunity to cut through the associated network of streets which sit sandwiched between Covent Garden and Soho… And over time, the area has become my go-to for anything and everything.

-It’s where I’ll head to when craving the comfort that only a sesame-studded Jerusalem bagel or equally, a truffle ghee kulcha can provide.
-It’s from where I’ll embark on a culinary adventure, exploring the wild beauty of the British countryside and quite possibly scoff my body weight in macarons, doughnuts and dark chocolate seasoned with basil and Persian lime.
-There’s nothing lovelier than a shot of retail therapy in Seven Dials either, or a subtle makeover in this discreetly-fashionable beauty hub….
+It’s where I’ll head to when craving the comfort that only a sesame-studded Jerusalem bagel can provide, or where I’ll scoff my body weight in macarons and dark chocolate seasoned with basil and Persian lime.
+There’s nothing lovelier than a shot of retail therapy in Seven Dials either, or a subtle makeover in this discreetly-fashionable beauty hub.

 Whether you’re just passing by or planning a dedicated visit, here are my top picks of things to do, eat and shop in this prolific pocket of London…

 A quick trip back in history might be in order to put into context, Seven Dial’s distinctive layout of intercrossing streets.

 The area was laid out by an MP, Thomas Neale, in the early 1690s.
 More than just a parliamentary figure, he was a formidably influential character who also served as Master of the Mint and Groom Porter, launched England’s first lottery and dabbled in entrepreneurial ventures (including a new method of raising shipwrecks).

 Seven Dials came to be when Neale was given an undeveloped tract of land in central London (one of the last of its kind).
 He rather savvily laid it out in a series of triangles to maximise the number of houses, as rentals at the time were charged per foot of frontage (rather than per square foot of interiors)!